jonneff/textfit/Project_Master_Log.md

 I need to modify parseHashPoint to ignore the non-categorical features and NOT use parsePoint because I have only one categorical feature.
 THis is a hack but it makes everything simpler.
 If I have more than one non-categorical variable then I will need a parsePoint function.

+THE BIG CHALLENGE SO FAR IS MIXING CATEGORICAL AND NON-CATEGORICAL VARIABLES IN A SINGLE LabeledPoint in a compact sparse representation.
+Here is how to do it:

+cl = comment length
+pn = posNegDiff
+ts = timeSince
+sr = subreddit (i.e., categorical variable)

+I can create a SparseVector out of a list of (index,value) tuples.
+My list will always look like

+[(0,cl), (1,pn), (2,ts), (srIndex,1)]

+where srIndex is the index of the 1 value for the subreddit category from OHE.

+My OHE dict will look like this:

+{ (0,'politics'):  0,
+(0,'reddit.com'):  1,
+(0,'gadgets'):  2,
+(0,'gaming'):  0,
+...
+}

+It will look like this because I have only one categorical feature so the first element of the key tuple is always 0.

+I can't just pull the index out of the value in the dict because it will collide with my non-categorical variables.
+So, I shift the value of the OHE dict by 3 for all elements.
+Then I can put them together in the smae list as input to SparseVector.

+Something like

+OHEdict3 = OHEdict + 3

+for all values.
+Then my srIndex is simply:

+srIndex = OHEdict3[(0,sr)]